Skip to main content

 • An open sore (especially if it lasts for a month or more)

-These symptoms are more often caused by other, non-cancerous conditions.
+These symptoms more often are caused by other, non-cancerous conditions.
 Still, if you have these symptoms, you should have them checked by a doctor or nurse.

 Patients with vulvar melanoma can have many of the same symptoms as other vulvar cancers, such as: